 For example, if the horse has had reduced performance, episodes of coughing, or appears to be triggered by dust or pasture allergens, your veterinarian may recommend modifying the horse’s environment to see if symptoms can be reduced or eliminated.

-Additional tests are often used for horses with mild to moderate heaves symptoms.
+Additional testing to provide a more definitive diagnosis may be warranted for horses with mild to moderate heaves symptoms.
 Veterinarians typically evaluate the severity of the disease based on the presence and types of inflammatory cells in airway secretions.

-Alternatively, a less invasive option is to evaluate fluid samples from the windpipe.
-However, this may be less accurate than BAL.
+Alternatively, a less common option is to evaluate fluid samples from the trachea.
+However, this may be less accurate than BAL and is not considered an appropriate form of diagnosis by the AAEP.

 Blood work and chest x-rays don’t typically provide enough information to make a heaves diagnosis.
 However, these tests can be helpful in ruling out other respiratory illnesses.